 Boneset (Eupatorium perfoliatum) can be another beneficial herb for influenza and can be taken as a tea or tincture:

 Essential oils can also be very helpful, especially oregano oil, which is a powerful anti-viral.
 It can be taken as capsules or by adding the oil to water and drinking.
+However, this should be used with caution.
 For detailed instructions on how to use it see

 The above article also mentions N-acetlyl cysteine (NAC) 600 mg 2x/day as reducing severity and duration of flu-like illnesses according to a 1997 study.
 At the very least NAC is a great expectorant, supports our liver and enhances our body’s ability to produce glutathione, an endogenous anti-oxidant and immune-booster.